Removing Chicken Pox Scars: Gateway To Beautiful Skin

 • You should refrain from scratching as much as possible

-• In order to avoid unintentional sudden scratch, try wearing oven mitts or mittens
+• In order to avoid unintentional sudden scratches, try wearing oven mitts or mittens

 • Dab or pat a soothing lotion onto the blisters.
 A lotion with cocoa butter and aloe vera is ideal.